-& retail trade, catering & accommodation and finance, insurance, real estate & business services (refer to table).
 Paarl/Wellington has higher education facilities which gives this area a strong base in education, though in no ways comparable to Stellenbosch with its university-dominance.
-The research and innovation at Stellenbosch Technopark and its close relationship with the Stellenbosch University has made Stellenbosch the most important contributor to the science and technology sector in the District.
+The research and innovation at Stellenbosch Technopark and its close relationship with the Stellenbosch University has made Stellenbosch the most important contributor to the science and technology sector in the district.
 Similar to Stellenbosch, Paarl also has corporate headquarters and, due to its slightly stronger manufacturing base, seems well placed to attract others.

-Being the largest town in the Drakenstein municipal area, Paarl/ Wellington have attracted all the major retail chains, making retailing a further growth sector.
+Being the largest town in the Drakenstein municipal area, Paarl/Wellington have attracted all the major retail chains, making retailing a further growth sector.
 The nearby N1 has been a strong drawcard for retail expansion.
 To some extent, this as well as the broad sector base has also stimulated financial, property and business services.

-In 2015 Drakenstein Municipality (29.33 per cent) and Stellenbosch Municipality (20.32 per cent) collectively employed 50% per cent of individuals in Cape Winelands District.
-The population of both municipalities is likely to increase further, the sector base of both is broad and the different growth sectors complement each other well.
 Both Stellenbosch and Drakenstein Municipalities have identified Klapmuts as a prospective sub-regional urban node along the N1.
 Residential and industrial development opportunities have been identified north and south of the N1, and the area has also been identified as having potential to serve as a regional freight logistics hub.